Nazdarovja/Python_Assignment_3_Movies_Dataset/README.md

 2) How many movies are listed as animation? = 1935

-3) Which movie had the highest budget? =
+3) Which movie had the highest budget? = ('Pirates of the Caribbean: On Stranger Tides', '380000000')

 4) Which danish movie is most popular? =